 When physical distancing is your new norm, it can be tempting to trade the pots and pans for pickup at your favorite restaurant.
 A registered dietitian weighs in on taking a break from the kitchen.

 Takeout or food delivery during a pandemic

 There’s nothing like tucking into a flavorful pad Thai or a fresh enchilada at your favorite restaurant.
 But with new coronavirus restrictions, many restaurants are offering their dishes as takeout or delivery only.
 Given the need for preventive health measures, you may be wondering: Is this is a safe option right now?

 The short answer is yes.
 As long as restaurants follow proper safety protocols and hygiene measures, there’s no risk to you or your food.
-These measures include all staff washing their hands thoroughly and frequently, wearing gloves and other protective equipment as needed, cleaning equipment and disinfecting surfaces according to CDC and USDA guidelines.
+These measures include all staff wearing the appropriate face mask, washing their hands thoroughly and frequently, wearing gloves and other protective equipment as needed, and cleaning equipment and disinfecting surfaces according to CDC and USDA guidelines.

 The box or packaging your food order comes in is safe.
 According to the CDC, the virus cannot survive well on surfaces such as food containers, meaning your risk of contracting COVID-19 from food containers or delivery packaging is low.
 Before eating your takeout, wash your hands with soap and water for 20 seconds or use hand sanitizer.

 Benefits of ordering takeout or delivery

 Due to restrictions on dining in and limiting time in public, many restaurants run the risk of losing business.
 Ordering takeout or using a food delivery service can help benefit both you and your favorite local establishment.
 Here’s how: